TheMannu/Devops-Tools-Installation-Configurations/ASG.md

     - As a best practice, consider using both dynamic scaling and predictive scaling.
 Predictive scaling uses forecasts to make decisions about when to add capacity according to a metric's historical trends while dynamic scaling makes adjustments in response to real-time changes in a metric's value.

 3. Scheduled action - Scheduled scaling helps you schedule capacity ahead of anticipated load.
+To create a scheduled scaling action, you specify the start time when the scaling action should take effect, and the new minimum, maximum, and desired sizes for the scaling action.

 ## Load Testing on Linux servers